You’ve got the prettiest flowers in town, and they sit patiently waiting to get snatched up from your new plant benches.

 5. Be the Leader of the Pack

 Take a moment to take a peek at your local competitors’ websites and social media campaigns, and take notes!
 If they have a website that showcases a few plants, make sure that the plants you’ve decided to showcase are even more exotic and alluring.
 When they run a social media campaign on marigolds, run one equally as enticing, and then some!
 The best way to be ahead of the game is to know what cards your competitors plan to play.
-You can easily stack the chips in your favor by including this inside knowledge into your digital marketing strategy.
+You can easily stack the chips in your favor by including this inside knowledge into your garden center marketing digital strategy.

 When Will You Find The Time?